 Brian: I get that – and I understand Rachel’s feelings about separation of mother and child being painful to both no matter what.
-But I’ve a big worry about relying on emergency contraception, even against these Christian adoption people.
+But I’ve a big worry about relying on emergency contraception, even against the Christian adoption people.
 True it deals with money problems if people actually use the contraception.
 They may manage in South Australia almost without adoption as Rachel says, but in practical terms we find councils or the government worrying about spending shed loads of money on support for single parent families as the alternative.
-That’s no easy matter when; one, the government’s nearly broke; two, we need to shut off the scare stories about girls getting themselves pregnant to jump up to the top of the housing list and; three, services for the old and disabled are a mess which is only going to get worse with the aging population.
+That’s no easy matter when; one, everybody including the government’s relying on credit; two, we’ve had to shut off the scare stories about girls getting themselves pregnant to jump up to the top of the housing list and; three, social care for the old and disabled’s a mess which is only going to get worse with the aging population.
 I realise Rachel wants deserving cases out of the adoption sausage machine – such as herself when she was young, and I respect that.
 But, bluntly, adoption’s cheaper even if the government pay people to adopt.
 Abortion’s cheaper as well, come to that.
 Emergency contraception’s not as simple these days as you might think.
 We get campaign literature at work telling us the mental health treatments we do mean a zygote has its soul implanted from the moment of conception.
 They go on about our being able to make up a brain from skin cells and what have you – that’s despite the fact everybody knows we never do cloning anyway; in fact, we’re not allowed to.

 Gemma: Yes, but that’s why I’m glad the people I know have given up on trying to argue over how many weeks abortion should be allowed and then arguing about when a foetus becomes a ‘person’.
 If you can develop a brain clone, and with Catholic arguments it’s always about whether you can do this, that, or the other – never mind whether you’re actually doing it – then they’re going to say you’ve got a person after one second.